 2. Major Problems Concerning the Protection of Cetaceans

-Furthermore, the bycatch in the swordfish driftnets in the Aegean and Mediterranean coast of Turkey poses threat for some cetacean species, such as S. coeruleoalba, T. truncatus, and G. griseus.
+Furthermore, the bycatch in the swordfish driftnets in the Aegean and Mediterranean coasts of Turkey poses a serious threat to some cetacean species, such as S. coeruleoalba, T. truncatus, and G. griseus.
 The swordfish fishing season lasts only two months, May and June.
-Mesh size of the driftnet used for the swordfish is 240-260mm and the total length of the net is 1000 -1500m on average and the depth is 4m.
-The driftnet is set in the depth of 6-7m in general.
-Although the driftnet fishery is banned since 1998, there is still some illegal fishing in the region (Öztürk et al. 2001).
+Mesh size of the driftnet used for the swordfish is 240-260 mm, the total length of the net is 1000 -1500 m on average and the depth is 4 m.
+The driftnet is set in the depth of 6-7 m in general.
+Even though driftnet fishery has been banned since 1998, there is still some illegal fishing in the region (Öztürk et al. 2001).
 One example was a female sperm whale, entangled to one of those illegal driftnets and later successfully rescued in Fethiye area on the Mediterranean coast.

-c) Coastal development Loss of habitats due to the coastal construction and human activities, such as fishing and recreation, is one of the main threats for the coastal cetaceans in these seas, such as T. truncates, and G. griseus.
-There are many hotels, resorts and roads established just by the water in the region.
+c) Coastal development Loss of habitat due to coastal construction and human activities such as fishing and recreation is one of the main threats for the coastal cetaceans in these seas, such as T. truncatus, and G. griseus.
+There are many hotels, resorts and roads established by the water in the region.
 Because this coastline is very popular for tourists, there are many recreational boats cruising during summer.
-This may annoy some cetaceans in breeding and feeding, and they subsequently abandon these sites.
+This may annoy some cetaceans while breeding and feeding so they may be forced to abandon these sites.

-d) Pollution There are several sources of pollution, but mainly domestic and ship originated pollution are concerned here.
-Waste water discharges can cause eutrophication in the coastal waters as well as microbial contamination of cetaceans.
-Industrial wastes cause the contamination of heavy metal and organochlorines in cetaceans.
+d) Pollution There are several sources of pollution, but mainly domestic and ship originated pollution are of concern.
+Wastewater discharges can cause eutrophication in the coastal waters as well as microbial contamination of cetaceans.
+Industrial wastes cause contamination related to heavy metal and organochlorines in cetaceans.
 Ship originated pollution, such as bilge water and oil, affect both coastal and offshore cetaceans.
 Shipping activities, military exercises, and seismic studies cause noise pollution in marine environment.
 As cetaceans greatly depend on sounds for communication and feeding, this noise pollution can be affecting them.
 Solid waste, such as plastic bags, can be fatal to some cetaceans when they are sucked.

-e) Lack of public awareness Although ordinary public perceive cetaceans as friendly and peaceful animals in Turkey, they hardly know about their biology and ecology, sometimes even their existence in the Turkish water, because the information is so scarce.
-For the effective protection of the cetaceans, the public participation is essential.
+e) Lack of public awareness Although ordinary public perceive cetaceans as friendly and peaceful animals in Turkey, they hardly know about their biology and ecology, sometimes even their existence in Turkish waters, because the information is so scarce.
+For the effective protection of the cetaceans, public participation is essential.

-1. Objectives Due to the above threats cetaceans are facing in the Turkish water of the Aegean and Mediterranean Seas, their habitats are affected and their populations are declining.
-Although the exact size of the cetacean populations are not known, precautionary approached should be taken considering their low reproductive rate.
-Therefore, the National Action Plan is elaborated herafter to:
+1. Objectives: Due to the above threats cetaceans are facing in Turkish waters of the Aegean and Mediterranean Seas, their habitats are affected and their populations are declining.
+Although the exact size of the cetacean populations is not known, a precautionary approach should be taken considering their low reproductive rate.
+Therefore, the National Action Plan is elaborated hereafter to:

-2. Priorities Priorities considering the protection and conservation of cetaceans and their habitats in the Turkish water of the Aegean and Mediterranean Seas are:
+2. Priorities: Priorities considering the protection and conservation of cetaceans and their habitats in the Turkish waters of the Aegean and Mediterranean Seas are:

 a) Elucidating the current status of cetaceans, that is, monitoring, research and data collection and dissemination with regard to biology, ecology, and habitats of cetaceans;